EDCD/EDDI/docs/Contributing.md

 Building the release target will create in `bin\Installer` both the installer `EDDI-[version-number].exe` and a zip of the debug symbols called `PDBs.zip`.
 These debug symbols are required for symbolicating stack traces and crash dumps from users, and are tied using UUIDs to the *exact* build session that created the the executables.
 If they are lost, it is no good to rebuild them later from the same source code: the ones from the build session need to be uploaded to Github along with the installer.

 The update server is governed by `info.json` in https://github.com/EDCD/EDDP.git.

+## Ancillary services

+### CrowdIn
+We use CrowdIn for translation: https://crowdin.com/project/eddi and it governs all non-English RESX files.
+That is, we don't edit non-English RESX files locally and in the event of a merge conflict, CrowdIn wins.

+### AppVeyor
+We use AppVeyor for continuous integration: https://ci.appveyor.com/project/richardbuckle/eddi

+### CodeCov
+We use CodeCov for code coverage but this may change https://codecov.io/gh/EDCD/EDDI